F0rged/RX8EV/README.md

-# RX8EV
+This repo documents my investigation into the viability of converting a 2008 Mazda RX8 into an EV.

-RX8 EV Conversion
+# RX8EV Project Plan
 ## Preparation:

 ### Garage: